What closing costs should you expect?

-There are certain typical costs related to closing the sale of a house.
-These costs are usually divided between the buyer and seller, as spelled out in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in Washington to help lead you through the process.
+There are certain basic fees associated with closing the sale of a house.
+These expenses are usually divided between the buyer and seller, as directed in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Washington to help show you through the process.

 • Points (optional)